manucouto1/framework3/docs/api/plugins/metrics/classification.md

 This example demonstrates how to:

 1. Load and prepare the Iris dataset
-2. Create XYData objects for use with framework3
+2. Create XYData objects for use with LabChain
 3. Train an SVM classifier
 4. Make predictions on the test set
 5. Initialize and compute various classification metrics